falconcomputing/merlin-compiler/aws/merlin-examples/vec_add/readme.md

   with the FPGA binary.
   After running the executable, you can view profiling information in profile.mon (Intel) or sdaaccel_profile_summary.html (Xilinx).
-  $ make mcc_runaccexe
+  $ make mcc_accexe

 Notes:
 - The binary file extension for Intel is .aocx and for Xilinx is .xclbin
-- You can view reports at the various stages of the flow in the 'merlincc_report' directory.
+- You can view reports at the various stages of the flow in the current directory named merlin.log